harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

        $ unzip trim_galore_v0.4.1.zip

 Then, make and output directory for your trimming results, and submit the trimming job with an sbatch script:
+        i
         #!/bin/bash
         #SBATCH -J trimglaore
         #SBATCH -n 1                     # Use 1 cores for the job
         #SBATCH -t 0-6:00                 # Runtime in D-HH:MM
         #SBATCH -p serial_requeue         # Partition to submit to
         #SBATCH --mem=3000               # Memory pool for all cores (see also --mem-per-cpu)
         #SBATCH -o trimgalore_PE.%A.out  # File to which STDOUT will be written
         #SBATCH -e trimgalore_PE.%A.err  # File to which STDERR will be written
         #SBATCH --mail-type=ALL           # Type of email notification- BEGIN,END,FAIL,ALL
         #SBATCH --mail-user=name@harvard.edu # Email to send notifications to

         source new-modules.sh
         module purge
         module load cutadapt/1.8.1-fasrc01

         # $1 = R1 reads
         # $2 = R2 reads

         /your/path/to/trim_galore --paired --retain_unpaired --phred33 --output_dir trimmed_reads --length 36 -q 5 --stringency 5 -e 0.1 $1 $2

 Some of these options can be modified for your data set, e.g. if you are analyzing single end data, you obviously need none of the arguments specifying the handling of paired data, nor do you need to specify R1 and R2 reads!
 In addition, you may have reasons to change the minimum read length threshold, or the --strigency and -e parameters that pertain to adapter detection and filtering.
 In our experience, these settings have worked well.
 If you wish to re-purpose this script for trimming reads that you will then align to a genome, you can opt to be more stringent with respect to the minimum allowed base quality.

 Finally, if you have a lot of fastq files that you wish to run separately, in either the fastqc or trimming steps, one should consider writing a loop script that will iterate over files and submit sbatch submissions, rather than manually supplying command line arguments for one pair of reads at a time.

-#### 5 Map trimmed reads to a blacklist to remove unwanted (rRNA reads) OPTIONAL
+#### 6 Map trimmed reads to a blacklist to remove unwanted (rRNA reads) OPTIONAL

-In most cases, researchers will choose poly-A selection over ribo-depletion, either because of interest in coding sequence, or the finding that ribo-depletion can lead to bias in downstream analyses Lahens et al. 2014, Genome Biology(https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-6-r86).
+In most cases, researchers will choose poly-A selection over ribo-depletion, either because of interest in coding sequence, or the finding that ribo-depletion can lead to bias in downstream analyses [Lahens et al. 2014, Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-6-r86).
 However, library prepration strategies using poly-A selection will typically not remove all of the rRNA, and we have seen frequencies of reads originating from rRNA post-selection to occasionally exceed 30%.
 Removing reads originating from rRNA will reduce Odyssey cluster usage, and assembly time.
 Equally important, you will have a more precise estimate of how many of your reads will actually go towards the assembly of mRNA transcripts.

-Our recommendation is to first map your reads to an rRNA database, such as can be downloaded in fasta for from SILVA(https://www.arb-silva.de/).
+Our recommendation is to first map your reads to an rRNA database, such as can be downloaded in fasta for from [SILVA](https://www.arb-silva.de/).
 Then, one can run bowtie2 such as to maximize sensitivity of mapping, meaning you will maximize the number of reads you will consider as originating from rRNA, and thus worthy of being filtered out of your final read set for assembly.
-Once you build a bowtie2 index for the rRNA fasta database, see instructions at bowtie2(http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml), map your reads:
+Once you build a bowtie2 index for the rRNA fasta database, see instructions at [bowtie2 manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml), map your reads:

         #!/bin/bash
         #SBATCH -N 1
         #SBATCH -n 12 #Number of cores
         #SBATCH -t 12:00:00  #Runtime in minutes
         #SBATCH -p serial_requeue  #Partition to submit to
-        #SBATCH --mem=24000  #Memory per node in MB
+        #SBATCH --mem=12000  #Memory per node in MB
         #SBATCH -e silvabt2_%A.e
         #SBATCH -o silvabt2_%A.o